 Graduated from Penn State University in 1983 and landed my first broadcasting job at the flagship station to SUN Radio Network in St. Petersburg, FL as a producer of talk radio.
 In 3 months advanced to a network producer, then on air as a national eventually local weather reporter for the Tampa Bay area.
-Held a position in management as a trainer to new hosts and producers and later Affiliate Relations Manager, eventually in 1990 started hosting, Talkin’ Pets.
+Held a position in management as a trainer to new hosts and producers and later Affiliate Relations Manager, eventually in 1990 started hosting, Talkin' Pets.
 Left SUN radio several years later and worked with USA Radio Networks for 1 year.
-Have now been working with Business TalkRadio & Lifestyle TalkRadio Networks for the past 12 years under the title of Affiliate Relations and am still hosting the largest and longest running pet radio and internet show in the country, Talkin’ Pets, for the past 20 years… My one true passion in life is to help to educate the world through interviews with celebrities like Betty White, Tippi Hedren, Bob Barker, Linda Blair and others, authors, foundations and organizations like the ASPCA, LCA, HSUS, AHA, WSPA on the ways to make this world a better place for all animals and mankind in which share this very fragile and mysterious planet called earth.
-The only home we have so we all need to learn how to share and maintain it so that life for us all continues and evolves forever...
+I worked with Business TalkRadio & Lifestyle TalkRadio Networks for19 years under the title of V.P.
+Affiliate Relations and Programming, later worked with Genesis Communications until starting a new network ATRN.
+Currently working with GAB Radio Network and with Josh Leng at Talk Media Network.
+I am still hosting the largest and longest running pet radio and internet show in the country, Talkin' Pets, for the past 29 years...
+My one true passion in life is to help to educate the world through interviews with celebrities like Betty White, Tippi Hedren, Bob Barker, Linda Blair and others, authors, foundations and organizations like the ASPCA, LCA, HSUS, AHA, WSPA on the ways to make this world a better place for all animals and mankind whom all share this very fragile and mysterious planet called earth.
+This is the only home we have so we all need to learn how to share and maintain it so that life for us all continues and evolves forever...

 UPCOMING CRUCIAL EVENT!!!

 This is important!!!
 Reservations are going very quickly.
 I look forward to seeing you there.

 With Love for the Wild Ones everywhere,

 Spring is on the way!